Epic Edinburgh: 16 Can’t-Miss Things to Do in Scotland’s Sensational Capital City

 Visitors can also enjoy panoramic views of the city from the Rooftop Terrace.
 Not only is this Edinburgh’s oldest visitor attraction, but I also suspect 10 out of 10 kids would rate it as their favorite.

 Need to Know: Summer Hours 8:00am – 10:00pm daily.
-Tickets are £19.95/Adults and £14.95/Kids (5-15).
-Like Edinburgh Castle, tickets are for a specific date and time and advance booking is strongly recommended during the busy summer months.
-For more information and to book advance tickets, visit the Camera Obscura & World of Illusions official website.
+Tickets are £21.95/Adults and £16.95/Kids (5-15).
+Like Edinburgh Castle, tickets are for a specific date and time so advance booking is strongly recommended during the busy summer months.

 5. The Royal Yacht Britannia